ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 | `(?s)`   | Single line mode                                             |
 | `(?m)`   | Multi line mode, here `\A` start if the string and `\Z` end of the string. |

-For example, although I specify the Posix class `lower` for lower letters, when you specify modifier `(?xi)` it shows all the word ignoring the Upper case letters.
+For example, although I specify the Posix class `lower` for lower letters, when you specify modifier `(?xi)`, it shows all the words ignoring the Upper case letters.

 ```bash
 echo 'my 20 Birtday party @ BAY' |ggrep --color -P '(?xi) [[:lower:]]'